ava-labs/avalanche-docs/docs/quickstart/blockchain-flow.md

 interface.
-The two functions it implements are `Send` and `Gossip`. `Send` sends a message of type `OutboundMessage` to a specific set of nodes (specified by an array of `NodeIDs`). `Gossip` sends a message of type `OutboundMessage` to a random group of nodes in a subnet (can be a validator or a non-validator).
+The two functions it implements are `Send` and `Gossip`. `Send` sends a message of type `OutboundMessage` to a specific set of nodes (specified by an array of `NodeIDs`). `Gossip` sends a message of type `OutboundMessage` to a random group of nodes in a Subnet (can be a validator or a non-validator).
 Gossiping is used to push transactions across the network.
 The networking protocol uses TLS to pass messages between peers.